jscohen4/cohen-policy-tree-adaptation/README.md

 [NumPy](http://www.numpy.org/), [Pandas](http://pandas.pydata.org/), [Matplotlib](http://matplotlib.org/), [Scipy](http://www.scipy.org/), [Scikit-learn](http://scikit-learn.org/), [SALIB](https://github.com/SALib/SALib), [Seaborn](https://seaborn.pydata.org/), [MPI for Python](https://mpi4py.readthedocs.io/en/stable/) (optional), [PyGraphviz](https://pygraphviz.github.io/) (optional).

 ## Directories:
 `orca`: Contains code and input data for the simulation more used in this study: Operations of Reservoirs in California.
 The model is briefly described in **2.2 Model**.
 For further infocmation on ORCA see the [original ORCA repository](https://github.com/jscohen4/orca) and [Cohen et. al., 2020](https://doi.org/10.1061/(ASCE)WR.1943-5452.0001300).
+Additions to the original model for this study are described in **Paper methods and figures** in this README file.

 `ptreeopt`: Contains code for multi-objective policy tree optimization, described in **3.2.3 Multi-objective optimization**.
+For further details see the [original policy tree optimization repository](https://github.com/jdherman/ptreeopt) and [Herman and Giuliani, 2018](https://doi.org/10.1016/j.envsoft.2017.09.016).
 The repository has been extended to run more efficiently in parallel, via lines 144-150 in `ptreeopt/opt.py`.
-For further details see the [original policy tree optimization repository](https://github.com/jdherman/ptreeopt) and [Herman and Giuliani, 2018](https://doi.org/10.1016/j.envsoft.2017.09.016).

 `misc-files`: Directory containing several data files required for running several python scripts to generate results and figures.